 Dr. Marigaux plays twisted, original interpretation of blues and gospel with a searing intensity.
-The doc began playing blues back in the 1970s, and nowadays is knocking out audiences around Dunedin with his passionate performances, both as a soloist and as the leader of an eight-piece band.
+The doc began playing blues back in the 1970s, and nowadays is knocking out audiences around Dunedin with his passionate performances, as a soloist as the leader of an eight-piece band, as with the duo Dr. Marigux’s County of Dreams (with Craig Monk).

 Marigaux’s inspiration comes from Delta Blues, but his take on the genre is unusual and refreshing, transplanting the genre to New Zealand and finding new twists in traditional materials.
 Whether playing resonator guitar or baritone sax, his performances are full of passion and poetry.
 His rough vocals range from a gravely bark to an eerie falsetto and tell tales of fast cars, dinosaurs, lost women and Babylon.